jostylr/literate-programming/lp.md

 _"Compile time" Make it async.
 Each call to a block either pulls in the compiled bit or queues up the current block.
 Need to store state.

 _"Process files" is a part of the document constructor.
-Everything about a "file" will be created and stored in compiledFiles
+Everything about a "file" will be created and stored in compiledFiles.
+Now deprecated.

+_"Process actions" replaced files.
+This gives a stronger plugin feel.
+See the section for what should be in an action.
+These wait for the compiled code block to be compiled and then execute.

 _"Save Files", _"Preview Files", _"Diff Files"  all do their job acting on compiledFiles.